 What Containers Are Best for Storing Food Long Term

-BPA free plastic containers with locking seals are great for storing things like rice, pasta, beans, flour, sugar, and more.
-Almost any dry, shelf stable product can be stored in these types of containers.
-Assorted sizes make it easy to store the exact amount you want/need of each thing.
+BPA-free plastic containers with locking seals are great for storing rice, pasta, beans, flour, sugar, and more.
+Almost any dry, shelf-stable product can be stored in these types of containers.
+Assorted sizes make it easy to store the exact amount you want/need of each item.
 You can also utilize small oxygen and/or moisture absorbers to help these foods stay fresh.

 Hard plastic will keep mice and bugs from chewing through and getting to your food over time.
-For example, pasta usually comes in thin cardboard boxes.
-These are easily chewed through by both rodents and bugs.
-However, if you transfer that pasta to a sealed container, you keep the smell contained and the food is safe.
+For example, pasta usually comes in thin cardboard boxes, which are easily chewed through by both rodents and bugs.
+However, if you transfer that pasta to a sealed container, you keep the smell contained, and the food is safe.

 Another great storage option is vacuum sealing.
 Some foods can last months when vacuum sealed, and it is also works well with the use of a freezer by extending the life of some fresh foods by years.
 No more freezer burn!
 Vacuum sealers are also good for storing non-food items.
 For example, you could vacuum seal a small emergency kit to keep in your car, boat, or backpack to keep it safe from moisture.
 In my opinion, they are a great investment.